lucaderi/sgr/2022/Fiderio/README.md

 The alerts also trigger if the percentage usage of RAM/disk/CPU exceeds 90%.
 All relevant data (usage, %usage, bands, predictions) will be saved to InfluxDB where the user may check the data in the form of graphs or tables.\
 InfluxDB tasks are used to handle the alert functionalities of the application. \
-The application has been developed and tested in ubuntu using python 3.8.
+The application has been developed in ubuntu using python 3.8.
+The application has been tested by running it in the background both normally and during a stress test, both times correct reads were made and alerts worked as intended. \
+I tried to run the program in Windows but couldn't get easysnmp to install properly, eventually I decided that it was more trouble than it was worth and gave up.

 # Requirements
 - InfluxDB 2.X